-Instead of completely lightening black hair with an all-over color, try utilising some balayage instead.
+Instead of completely lightening black hair with an all-over color, try utilizing some balayage instead.
 By adding warm brunette pieces, your dark locks will instantly appear brighter and more radiant.

 10. Balayage on Dark Brown Hair

 Dark brown hair looks great with both light brown and dark blonde balayage.
-Consider trying the former in winter and latter in summer for a seasonally appropriate style.
+Consider trying the former in winter and later in summer for a seasonally appropriate style.